Tickets for Prado Museum

-There are more than 7,000 paintings in the Museo del Prado’s collection (although only around 1,500 are on display at any given time) and each offers a penetrating look at the celebrated history of European art.
+There are more than 7,000 paintings in the Prado's collection (although only around 1,500 are on display at any given time).
+Each offers a penetrating look at the celebrated history of European art and history.

 The collection includes a large number of paintings by Spanish Golden Age golden boy, Velázquez.
 It also has an overview of the somber, sometimes darkly psychological, works of Goya who is widely considered to be the most important Spanish artist of his era.